sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 While this generates extremely high performant code, the time spent compiling is extremely large.
 The following strategies are useful in reducing this:
 - Directly generate some IR.
 This removes any overhead for file I/O to output the C++ and parsing, type checking and lowering that C++ to IR.
 The paper mentioned above, by Thomas Neumann, directly generates LLVM.
 However, a recent paper from his research group, ["Tidy Tuples and Flying Start: Fast Compilation and Fast
 Execution of Relational Queries in Umbra"](https://db.in.tum.de/~kersten/Tidy%20Tuples%20and%20Flying%20Start%20Fast%20Compilation%20and%20Fast%20Execution%20of%20Relational%20Queries%20in%20Umbra.pdf?lang=en) by Timo Kersten, Viktor Leis and Thomas Neumann, describes how they move to a custom IR.
 While they noted that "LLVM IR is designed to be more generic to support a wide variety of optimization passes", they also "found that [LLVM's] flexibility is counter-productive for query latency" as it "has an emphasis on instruction reordering, replacement, and deletion".
 This matches the conventional wisdom that led to development of simpler code generators like [DynASM](https://luajit.org/dynasm.html), [B3](https://webkit.org/docs/b3/), and [Cranelift](https://cranelift.readthedocs.io/en/latest/).
+Similar to JITs, Umbra also adaptively switches from interpreting IR to converting IR to binary and executing that.
 - Control which optimization passes run on this.
 For example, most of the overhead comes from dead copies that get inserted into the code.
 One GVN/DCE pass can get rid of these.
 Auto-vectorization would also prove beneficial here.

 As always, there are a myriad of SQL features that I have not implemented as part of this project.
 Adding more features would allow me to test this more thoroughly.